containerize-com/Products/en/content-management/locomotive-cms/_index.md

 singlepageh1title: Self Hosted Multisite CMS With Liquid Templating for Scalable Applications.
 singlepageh2title: Locomotive is an Open Source Content Management System that makes it super easy to develop, design and publish exactly what your clients need.
 Shortdescriptionlistingpage: Locomotive is an Open Source Content Management System that makes it super easy to develop, design and publish exactly what your clients need.
-linktitle: locomotive-cms
+linktitle: Locomotive CMS
-Imagetext: Locomotive Free CMS Software
+Imagetext: Free CMS Software
 draft: false
 weight: 12
 layout: "single"